Blackbird 2017

 Programme Note

-Blackbird is a response to the process of discovering the music manuscripts written and performed by musicians in Auschwitz, works which remain largely unknown today and at the time of writing, have never been performed since the camp was active.
+Blackbird is a response to the process of discovering the music manuscripts written and performed by musicians in Auschwitz, works which remain largely unknown today.
 The title Blackbird alludes to birdsong I overheard whilst conducting research in one of the former blocks which hold the archives at Auschwitz.
-Typically, visitors to the Auschwitz-Birkanua Museum are only allowed as part of tours, where the guide's whisper into microphones transmitted to headphones.
+Typically, visitors to the Auschwitz-Birkenau Museum are only allowed as part of tours, where the guide's whisper into microphones transmitted to headphones.
 I was moved by the silence of not only the visitors but also of nature itself; the only sound I could hear was a single blackbird, stuttering his song as if caged by the deafening silence.

 During my research I was particularly taken by a handwritten sketch for an operetta overture, which is set in a woodland in Northern Poland.
 Recognising the uncanny similarities between the composer's handwriting and my own sent shivers down my spine.
 It was clearly a working score, with many details missing as the composer sketched out their ideas.
 Tragically the manuscript was not signed, and therefore the writer is unknown.
 As the sketch was incomplete, I suspect that the piece was never performed.
 I therefore felt that this score, and this prisoner’s voice, should be heard and remembered.